USF-IEEE-Computer-Society/snake-game-computer-vision/README.md

 # snake-game-computer-vision

 This is a code from the workshop "Gesture Powered Gaming with Computer Vision and Python".
+Don't forget to have a device with webcamera and install cvzone and mediapipe (if you are confused, read the computer-vision-workshop.pptx).

 computer-vision-workshop.pptx is the PowerPoint that was used during the workshop.
 Refer to it if you need to start the project from scratch.